A reflective essay on sport, secrecy, survival and growing up intersex in Ireland.

 They may not like it – colleagues, former friends, family, the Irish cycling establishment – but for the first time I am myself.
 The world must change for people like us, because we are finished hiding.

-My name is Sorcha.
+My name is Sorcha Rosa.
 I was Ireland’s intersex cycling champion.
 And I will not be the last.